Twitch0125/use-shared-comparator/README.md

 function and an `isException` ref that will be the least common return value of all of the return values of the `compare` function.

+Its useful for tracking loading states across X amount of components :)

 ## Usage
 ```ts
 import { useSharedComparator } from "@twitch0125/use-shared-comparator";